zetareticula/zeta-reticula/README.md

 ## Contact

 Embark on this odyssey with us!
-Reach out at [info@zetareticula.ai](mailto:info@zetareticula.ai) or follow our journey on [Twitter](https://twitter.com/ZetaReticulaAI).
+Reach out at [karl@zetareticula.com](mailto:karl@zetareticula.com) or follow our journey on [Twitter](https://twitter.com/ZetaReticulaAI).

 "Into the abyss of the future we go, where machines dream and humanity ascends!" — H.G.
 Wells, rekindled.